 There are subsidized housing units at risk of conversion to market rate during the Housing Element period (i.e., by June 30, 2009).
 Peoples' Self-Help Housing Corp. has submitted a letter indicating their willingness to acquire any subsidized housing that may otherwise convert to market rate.
+(See

+Exhibit B: Status of Housing Element Implementation as of December 31, 2006

-(See Appendix 4.0 of the Housing Element.)
+Appendix 4.0 of the Housing Element.)
 The 2004 Update to the Redevelopment Implementation Plan, adopted on December 21, 2004, provides that LMIH funds may be used to assist such an activity.